 To test the overall usability of the wishlist feature, you could run some multichannel testing and see if any mobile-specific issues appear, whether it’s too many steps, technical issues, or a confusing setup

 You can also set up some omnichannel testing and let users explain when and why they would make the switch to their desktops—the issue might have nothing to do with the wishlist feature at all!

 It could be that their payment information isn’t saved on the device, or that people don’t want to pull out their credit cards and make purchases in the middle of a waiting room or supermarket, wherever they might be.
 It could also be that they need to refer to their personal budgets before committing to a purchase.
 Or, the checkout button isn’t displaying correctly, or at all, when they reach the cart page.
 You never know until you test!

-How UserTesting can help you get started with omni-channel and multi-channel testing
+How UserTesting can help with omnichannel and multichannel testing

-If a multi-channel study makes more sense for your needs, consider two options.
-You can either assign multiple groups of contributors one channel (device) to test, whether one tests mobile phones and the other does tablets.
+If a multichannel study makes more sense for your needs, consider two options.
+You can either assign multiple groups of contributors to one channel (device) to test, in which one tests using mobile devices and the other uses a desktop computer.
 Or, write a singular plan and have contributors complete the same tasks, but on various devices.
-This might be the most time-consuming option but also rewarding for deciphering conversion trends.
+This might be the most time-consuming option, but it can be rewarding for deciphering conversion trends.
 As a plus, you can even save your favorite contributors on the UserTesting platform if you’re interested in enlisting them in the future.

-Having both of these buzzworthy methodologies in your back pocket is just another way to take your UX research—and ideally , your product—to the next level.
+Having both of these buzzworthy methodologies in your back pocket is just another way to take your human insight practice—and your product experiences—to the next level.